MikeSoughton/twitter-nlp/README.md

 - `RunBotometer` contained within `run_botometer_classifier.py`
 - `GetSentiment` and `LDA_Decomposition` contained within `run_sentiment_analysis.py`

 `TrainBotAegis` as the name suggests, is a class which contains all the methods used for training the BotAegis classifier, including reading in datasets (there are options for either the IRA or the Twibot bot datasets as well as the human dataset, allowing for easy setup of different data formats) and preparing them for training (including tokenization, padding and train-test-splitting).
 It will also build the chosen model (see [**models**](#models)) before training with it and finally testing.
+The trained model weights as well as the tokenizer are saved within `models`.

+`RunBotAegis` allows for running the trained BotAegis model on your desired Tweet dataset.
+Within the class there are methods for reading in and preparing this data, as well as the model, trained model weights and tokenizer, before running the model and saving the results as a new tweet dataset containing the BotAegis bot scores as well as all the previous data.

 ### models